Hydrodynamics without Averaging -- a Hard Rods Study: Introduction

 However, hydrodynamic equations like \eqref{equ:intro_hydro} generically tend to break down after a finite time by developing gradient catastrophes (shocks in 1D~\cite{10.1093/oso/9780198507000.001.0001} and turbulence in higher D~\cite{Frisch_1995}).
-The generic wisdom is that these should be healed by incorporating the diffusive correction $j_n \to\allowbreak j_n + \sum_mD_{nm}\partial_x q_m$ into hydrodynamics (in usual Galilei invariant systems this is the Navier-Stokes equation).
+The generic wisdom is that these should be healed by incorporating the diffusive correction $j_n \to\allowbreak j_n + \sum_mD_{nm}\partial_x q_m$ into hydrodynamics (in usual Galilei invariant systems this is the Navier-Stokes equation)~\cite{landau2013fluid,BenGHD,10.1093/oso/9780198507000.001.0001}.
 As it is proportional to $\partial_x q_n$ it is negligible in the large scale limit.
 However, it becomes relevant close to the development of gradient catastrophes and smoothens them out.
 Naturally, the diffusion matrix can be computed from the local GGE correlation functions using the Kubo-formula.
-At this point however, the validity of the local equilibrium assumption is unclear: as correlations are suppressed in the thermodynamic limit there is no reason why the true correlations should be described by the local GGE correlations.
-Even if correlations were indeed thermodynamic it would not be clear which thermodynamic ensemble to use: for instance, the microcanonical and canonical ensembles have different correlations.
+At this point, however, the validity of the local equilibrium assumption is unclear: we cannot necessarily infer it from the validity of the Euler equation, since correlations are suppressed in the Euler scaling limit (i.e.\ even if the correlations would be differ from GGE correlations, the Euler equations would still emerge).
+Hence, there is no reason why the true correlations should be described by the local GGE correlations.
+Note that even if one would insist that correlations should be thermodynamic it would not be clear which thermodynamic ensemble to use: for instance, the microcanonical and canonical ensembles have different correlations.

 Furthermore, hydrodynamics can also be applied to non-standard settings: for instance, it has been proposed to be able to predict the evolution of (large scale averaged) correlation functions using Ballistic Macroscopic Fluctuation Theory -- BMFT~\cite{10.21468/SciPostPhys.15.4.136,PhysRevLett.131.027101}.
 This predicts that long range correlations will emerge in the system over time due to ballistic transport of initial fluctuations, meaning that even if one starts with an (uncorrelated) state like \eqref{equ:intro_LES}, the system cannot be in such a state at later times.
 It has been proposed under the name ``diffusion from convection''~\cite{10.21468/SciPostPhys.9.5.075,PhysRevLett.134.187101} that such correlations give rise to additional terms on the diffusive scale as well (but these terms are not necessarily of the same form as terms due to intrinsic diffusion).